Mstrodl/first-pr/README.md

 Welcome frosh!
 While you work on you Github skills, feel free to make a PR adding your name to the list!

-Note: only make changes to the `names-list.txt` file.
+Note: only make changes to the `names-list.csv` file.